UniMath/agda-unimath/src/foundation/strictly-involutive-identity-types.lagda.md

 types over the identity types based at `x`, `B : (y : A) (p : x ＝ⁱ y) → UU l2`, then to construct a dependent function `f : (y : A) (p : x ＝ⁱ y) → B y p` it suffices to define it at `f x reflⁱ`.
-The strictly involutive identity types also satisfy the corresponding computation rule judgmentally.
+The strictly involutive identity types also satisfy the corresponding computation rule strictly.

 ```agda
 module _